 The ticks that carry Lyme disease are especially likely to be found in tall grasses, thick brush, marshes, and woods — waiting to latch onto your dog when they pass by.
 A tick can transmit the disease once it has been attached to a dog for 24 to 48 hours.

-Lyme disease happens in every state, but infection risks vary.
-Over 95% of cases are from the Northeast, the Upper Midwest, and the Pacific Coast, although with recent changes in deforestation, migrating deer, and bird populations, percentage rates in these areas are constantly changing.
+Lyme disease occurs in every state, but infection risks vary.
+Over 95% of cases are from the Northeast, the Upper Midwest, and the Pacific Coast, although with recent changes in deforestation, migrating deer, and bird populations, those rates are shifting.

 How Do Ticks Get on People and Dogs?